-Connecting the various cables for an X2O Media Player is straightforward:
+Connecting the various cables for an X2O Media Player is straightforward.
+Refer to the room design to identify what each media player will be driving.

 - a.
-Connect the X2O Media Player to its display using an HDMI cable. - b.
-While digital signage players typically do not require interaction with the Windows operating system, this might not be true when initially setting up Windows (refer to the "Configuring the X2O Media Player" section).
-If you need to interact with Windows to change the default settings, you have two options: - i.
+Connect the X2O Media Player to its displays using HDMI cables. - b.
+If applicable, connect the cameras to a USB port. - c.
+There are two options to interact with the media player to perform the setup: - i.
 Plug a USB keyboard and mouse into open USB ports on the unit. - ii.
-Access the system over a network using Remote Desktop. - c.
-If using wired networking, plug a network cable into the RJ-45 jack on the unit. - d.
-If using wireless networking, screw the included antenna(s) into the antenna connectors on the unit. - e.
+Access the system over a network using Remote Desktop. - d.
+Plug the Ethernet cable into the RJ-45 jack on the unit. - e.
 Plug the power cord into the power connector on the unit. - f.
 Plug the other end of the power cord into a suitable 120V or 240V electrical outlet.